Czechoslovak Legion: In literature

 The 2005 novel The People's Act of Love, by the British writer James Meek, describes the occupation of a small Siberian town by a company of the Czechoslovak Legion in 1919.
 The original inhabitants of the town are members of the Christian sect of Skoptsy, or castrates.

 A memoir Přál jsem si míti křídla by Jozef Dufka was published in magazine Zvuk during 1996-1999 and as a book in 2002 (ISBN 80-86528-08-1).

 Gustav Becvar (August Wenzel Engelbert (Gustav) Bečvář) published his memoir The Lost Legion in English in 1939.

 In art

 Two postage stamps, issued in 1919, were printed for use by Czechoslovak Legion in Siberia.

 The flag of the Czechoslovak Legion can be seen in the Allies in the monumental painting Pantheon de la Guerre.

+The Mounted Patrol (Jízdní hlídka in Czech) is a 1936 Czechoslovak movie and drama about a skirmish of the Czechoslovak Legion with bolsheviks in Siberia.